Federated States of Micronesia

-The Federated States of Micronesia (/ˌmaɪkroʊˈniːʒə/, abbreviated FSM), or simply Micronesia, is an island country in Micronesia, a region of Oceania.
+The Federated States of Micronesia (FSM), or simply Micronesia (/ˌmaɪkroʊˈniːʒə/), is an island country in Micronesia, a region of Oceania.
 The federation encompasses the majority of the Caroline Islands (excluding Palau) and consists of four states—from west to east: Yap, Chuuk, Pohnpei, and Kosrae—that span the western Pacific just north of the equator for a longitudinal distance of almost 2700 km.
 Together, the states comprise around 607 islands and a combined land area of approximately 702 km2.

-The entire island nation lies across the northern Pacific accordingly: northeast of Indonesia and Papua New Guinea, south of Guam and the Marianas, west of Nauru and the Marshall Islands, east of Palau and the Philippines, about 2900 km north of eastern Australia, 3,400 km southeast of Japan, and some 4000 km southwest of Honolulu of the Hawaiian Islands.
+The entire island federation lies across the northern Pacific accordingly: northeast of Indonesia and Papua New Guinea, south of Guam and the Marianas, west of Nauru and the Marshall Islands, east of Palau and the Philippines, about 2900 km north of eastern Australia, 3,400 km southeast of Japan, and some 4000 km southwest of Honolulu of the Hawaiian Islands.

 The country's total land area is relatively small, but its waters occupy nearly 3 e6km2 of the Pacific Ocean, giving the country the 14th-largest exclusive economic zone in the world.
 The nation's capital is Palikir, on Pohnpei Island, and its largest city is Weno, an island municipality in the Chuuk Lagoon.

 Each of its four states is centered on one or more main volcanic islands, and all but Kosrae include numerous outlying atolls.
 The FSM spreads across part of the Caroline Islands in the wider region of Micronesia, which region consists of thousands of small islands divided among several countries.
 The term Micronesia may refer to the Federated States of Micronesia or to the region as a whole.

 The FSM was a part of the former Trust Territory of the Pacific Islands (TTPI), a United Nations Trust Territory administered by the United States from 1947 to 1994.
 On May 10, 1979, the islands ratified a constitutional government and then became a sovereign state after attaining independence on November 3, 1986—under a Compact of Free Association with the United States.
-Other neighboring island entities (also former members of the TTPI), also formed constitutional governments, becoming the Republic of the Marshall Islands and the Republic of Palau.
+Other neighboring island entities (also former members of the TTPI) also formed constitutional governments, becoming the Republic of the Marshall Islands and the Republic of Palau.
 The FSM has a seat in the United Nations and has been a member of the Pacific Community since 1983.